smswithoutborders/SMSWithoutBorders.com/docs/CONTRIBUTING.md

 All routes are defined in App.js and any new routes can be added there.

+## Testing

+Some parts of the project are inter-connected.
+Whenever a component in this section gets updated, it is advised to test all other components related to it.
+Please see the [testing guide](TESTING.md)

 ## Reporting Issues

 New issues can be opened on Github.
 Please check to make sure it has not been reported before.